-There are so many choices of food types for my cat -- dry, canned, semi-moist.
-How do I decide?
+There are so many food type choices: dry, canned, and semi-moist.
+How do I decide which is best for my cat?

 While feeding cats does not need to be a mysterious process, it is easy to be overwhelmed with choices.
 It is logical to wonder which approach is best.
 Your veterinarian is the best source for a specific recommendation for a nutrient profile that best fits your cat's needs.
 Beyond that, however, it is good to think about the advantages and disadvantages of the various formulations that are available.

-Semi-moist cat food contains about 60 – 65% water by weight, making it more expensive per energy calorie than dry food.
+Semi-moist cat food contains about 60 - 65% water by weight, making it more expensive per energy calorie than dry food.
 Unfortunately, semi-moist cat food generally contains more sugar and salt than either dry or canned cat food.
-The extra sugar and salt mean semi-moist food won’t be appropriate for every cat.
+The extra sugar and salt mean semi-moist food is not appropriate for every cat.

 Be aware that many semi-moist foods are loaded with artificial color, chemical preservatives, and chemical flavor enhancers.
 Perhaps semi-moist foods are best reserved for the occasional treat - the cat version of the hot fudge sundae!